SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-functional-architecture.md

 - Lifetime: The time-to-live of the second-stage SA, after which the SA is renegotiated, such as 86400 seconds.

 ### Application scenarios
-VPN Gateway IPsecVPN service is an Internet-based network connection service that enables secure and reliable connection between enterprise data centers, office networks and platform VPC VPCs through IPsec secure encrypted tunnels, and users can also use VPN gateways to establish encrypted intranet connections between VPCs.
+VPN Gateway IPsecVPN service is an Internet-based network connection service that enables secure and reliable connection between enterprise data centers, office networks and platform VPCs through IPsec secure encrypted tunnels, and users can also use VPN gateways to establish encrypted intranet connections between VPCs.
 The gateway service is a high-availability architecture that can be tolerated, supports users to select multiple encryption and authentication algorithms, and provides VPN connection health detection and connection logs, which can meet different application scenarios.
 - VPC connection to on-premises data center: IPsecVPN service connects private network hosts in on-premises data centers with virtual resources of VPC networks to build a hybrid cloud service model.
 - VPC to public cloud VPC connection: Connect the virtual resources of third-party public cloud VPC private network and private cloud VPC network through IPsecVPN service to build a multi-cloud hybrid service model.
 - Connection of VPC to third-party private private network: Connect the VPC private network of the third-party private cloud with the virtual resources of the SCloudStack VPC network through IPsecVPN to build a multi-cloud hybrid service model.